galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 This guide assumes the following prerequisites.

+### Exiting service principle
+An AKS cluster requires either an [Azure Active Directory (AD) service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) or a [managed identity](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity) to interact with Azure APIs.
+The article will use service principle to create the AKS cluster.
+Assuming you have an exiting service principal to use with the AKS cluster.
+If you don't have one, please make sure you have enough permisson to create and follow this [guide](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal) to create a new service principle.

 There are two ways to complete the setup steps.
 You can use a local environment setup.
 This allows for the greatest flexiblity while requiring some setup effort.
 It is also possible to use the Azure Cloud Shell which is a browser based utility and runs on the Azure Portal.
 This option may be best for users already familiar with the utility and Azure.
 It is also suitable for users wanting to forego additional software installations on their local machine.

 ### Local Environment Setup